 Winter is also an ideal time to take soil tests.
 As large amounts of nutrients are removed from the lucerne stand each season, it is important to monitor soil and plant tissue to ensure the requirements of base nutrients, such as potassium and lime, are being met.

 While lucerne is one of the oldest forage crops on earth used to graze cattle, dating back more than 3,300 years, a strong global focus on lucerne breeding means that new varieties with improved yield potential and greater disease resistance will be available in the future.
 At Pioneer we continue to undertake Lucerne product development research in NZ.
-The main focus of this research is trailing Lucerne varieties, looking for new and improved options for NZ farmers.
+The main focus of this research is trialing lucerne varieties, looking for new and improved options for NZ farmers.

 With a Pioneer lucerne variety and a good winter crop management strategy, you can be confident you’ll develop a high-yielding crop of dense nutritional value, which will support your cattle through the summer dry for not one, but several seasons.